bennetthub500/personal/cv.md

 **History**

+**Technical Writer (Open Source volunteer), SaltStack** September 2022 - current
+- Contributed to reference docs and developed text and docstring-based documentation templates for Python modules - their functions are similar to API calls - for SaltStack, a remote execution and configuration management product

 **Technical Writer, Kick Designs**
-August 2021 - Current, San Francisco, CA
+August 2021 - August 2022, San Francisco, CA
-- Edited and wrote reference and implementation documentation for security and database clients in a docs-as-code environment using Github and various publishing platforms.
+- Edited and wrote reference and implementation documentation for security and database clients in a docs-as-code environment using Github and various publishing platforms

 **Technical Writer and Communications Consultant** October 2019 - July 2021, San Mateo, CA